lipiventura/PFL-FEUP/README.md

 ![game_over](https://user-images.githubusercontent.com/39671616/150495941-65767106-f62b-478c-9975-4d943f28e295.PNG)

 We keep the game loop going while there are still moves left to play using the predicate called valid_moves/2.
-When this functions returns an empty list, then there are no more possible moves, meaning the game is over, which is detected by predicate handleList/5 when the player that looses is the Computer, and handlePlayerList/5.
+When this functions returns an empty list, then there are no more possible moves, meaning the game is over, which is detected by predicate handleList/5 when the player that looses is the Computer, and handlePlayerList/5 for the P vs P mode.
 Both of them call the game_over/2 predicate mentioned.

 ### List of Valid Moves